 Watch the video:

 Read the transcript:

-Hello, my name is Sandra Webb and I am Director of Home Health.
-I look after all of the world outside of North America and Latin America, and essentially, I support arranging for our Home Health nurses to be out in the field to support patients in their own environment on their clinical trial journey.
+Hello, my name is Sandra Webb and I am Head of Clinical Management.
+I look after all of the world outside of North America and Latin America, and essentially, I support arranging for our nurses to be out in the field to support patients in their own environment on their clinical trial journey.

 My greatest passion and in this role is I’m the person that has to listen to the patient, what that patient needs, not just the patient, their family, their caregivers, and as their advocate, and as the voice of the patient, I can help develop our service to make sure that we’re delivering exactly what our patients needs.

 The impact of COVID on our team has kept us incredibly busy.
 We have had to support lots of our clients to ensure that their clinical trials are delivered in this pandemic.